Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 Learning the symbolic language of the cards

-Knowing how to build story from a spread
+Knowing how to build a story from a spread

 Practising interpretation in a grounded way